-The view from Kyanjin ri and Tserko ri simply spellbound.
-Climbing the Yala peak offers the wonderful climbing experience beside simply trekking – probably one can see the most Himalayan peaks from this summit including some peaks in Tibet.
+The view from Kyanjin Ri and Tserko RI simply spellbound.
+Climbing the Yala peak offers a wonderful climbing experience besides simply trekking – probably one can see the most Himalayan peaks from this summit including some peaks in Tibet.
 One can join the Langtang trek